A topic from the subject of Advanced Chemistry in Chemistry.

 Step 2: Characterization of Aspirin

-1. Measure the pH of the solution using a pH meter.
+1. Measure the pH of the aspirin solution using a pH meter.

-2. Analyze the solution using UV-Vis spectrophotometer to determine its absorption spectrum.
+2. Analyze the aspirin solution using a UV-Vis spectrophotometer (or colorimeter) to determine its absorbance at a specific wavelength (aspirin has a characteristic absorbance).
+Record the absorbance.

 Significance

-This experiment demonstrates the following key principles of drug design:
+This simplified experiment demonstrates key principles of drug design, even without a complex synthesis step:

 Share on: